 Even the most devoted meat-eaters will be impressed by how satisfying this Wellington is.
 The texture, the aroma, the way the flaky pastry shatters under your knife — it feels indulgent and celebratory.
 Yet it’s entirely plant-based, built on humble ingredients like lentils, mushrooms, and herbs.

-It’s proof that vegan cooking isn’t a diluted version of an imitation; it’s about creating something new while not ignoring tradition.
+It’s proof that vegan cooking isn’t a diluted version of something else — it’s about creating something new while not ignoring tradition.
 This dish thoughtfully layers textured flavours to make something that feels familiar and yet new.
 A dish that bridges our culinary traditions while making space for something more sustainable. 🤗

 Made This Recipe?

 Send me pics!
-I would love to see it. 💕 Tag @sageandparsleyfood on Instagram or @sageandparsley on TikTok and use #MadeWithSageAndParsley.
+I would love to see it. 💕 Tag @sageandparsleyrecipes on Instagram or @sageandparsley on TikTok.
 Happy cooking! 🥂🌿🍄🟫